Find and fix writing mistakes instantly

 |Be||Was or Were||Been|

-Now that you have read a linking verbs list and studied a helpful list of verbs, why not get some help on your next English assignment?
+Congratulations on reviewing many verb list types!
+Now that you have finished reading a comprehensive linking verbs list and studied a helpful list of verbs along with an irregular verbs list, why not get some help on your next English assignment?
 The grammar check from Citation Machine Plus lets you make citations in APA format and more styles.
 Try it out today!